rajatkdhamija/RedScreenOfDeath/README.md

 And you are done!

 ## Disclaimer
-This will only work in debug build, to make it work on release app pass "release" as second parameter in initRSOD
+This will only work in debug build, to make it work on release app pass "" as second parameter in initRSOD